 OpenSSH Test Mode

 OpenSSH has test mode option.
 Use the -t option to check the validity of the configuration file and sanity of the keys.
-This is useful for updating sshd reliably as configuration options may change.After making changes to config file, type the following command run syntax check on configuration file, enter:
+This is useful for updating sshd reliably as configuration options may change.After making changes to the config file, type the following command run syntax check on the configuration file, enter:

 $ sudo /usr/sbin/sshd -t